-The Kyrgyz Republic borders Kazakhstan to the north, Uzbekistan to the west and north-west, Tajikistan to the south-west, and China to the south and south-east.1
+The Kyrgyz Republic borders Kazakhstan to the north, Uzbekistan to the west and northwest, Tajikistan to the south-west, and China to the south and south-east.

 The landscape includes all natural zones common for the northern hemisphere, except the tropics.
-The republic is one of the 20 countries with the richest water resources in the world.

-By its administrative and territorial system the Kyrgyz Republic belongs to unitary states and consists of 7 oblasts (Regions), (Chui, Issyk-Kul, Talas, Naryn, Jalalabat, Osh and Batken) and 2 cities of national status (Bishkek and Osh).
+By its administrative and territorial system the Kyrgyz Republic belongs to unitary states and consists of 7 oblasts (regions), (Chui, Issyk-Kul, Talas, Naryn, Jalalabat, Osh and Batken) and 2 cities of national status (Bishkek and Osh).
 The capital of the Kyrgyz Republic is Bishkek.